PTSD in Healthcare Workers: How to Heal From PTSD and Manage Everyday Stress?

 #4.
 Manage The Demands of Work

-You will likely need to continue working while dealing with the trauma, and your work environment being the major cause for trauma in the first place can make healing even more challenging.
+You will likely need to continue working while dealing with the trauma, and your work environment being the major cause of trauma in the first place can make healing even more challenging.

 This is why it is important to incorporate small ways to help you get through each day, including the rough ones.